hijonathan/PartnerDocs/preview.md

 The following attributes may be set on the embed.js script tag:

 - `partner-id` (required) - The Partner ID provided to you by Eager
+- `frame-src` - The initial URL to be shown in the preview
+- `show-url-bar` - Should the URL bar at the top of the preview be shown (default: "true")

 ### JS API